L-Wouter/FinOpsPublic/README.md

 1. Sign in to https://portal.azure.com
 2. Open the Cloud Shell
 3. Configure the shell and make sure to use the PowerShell CLI
-4. Paste and run the following script
+4. Paste and run the following code
 > `Invoke-WebRequest -Uri https://raw.githubusercontent.com/L-Wouter/FinOpsPublic/main/install_FinOpsTool.ps1 -OutFile .\install_FinOpsTool.ps1; .\install_FinOpsTool.ps1`

 5. The workbook is now created.
 Open the 'Azure portal', go to 'Monitor', select on the left 'Workbooks' (or click this link) and click on the '45Degrees - FinOps tool' workbook